catforward/ebr/README.md

 - [中文](./README.zh_CN.md)
 - [日本語](./README.ja_JP.md)

+Note: This is a pure personal study project.
+It's means that it have no design documents and have no the best practices, just coding following my mind.

-EBR(External Batch Runner) , a personal tool used to execute several external programs with clear dependencies.
+EBR(External Batch Runner) , a simple tool used to execute several external programs with clear dependencies.

 External Program